 One of the main problems with not knowing how to meditate and being lost in thought (or daydreaming) is that our thoughts often carry with them the baggage of unwanted emotions, such as fear, envy, anger, shame, and guilt.
 For most of us, we have deadlines to meet, bills that need to be paid, relationships that need to be tended to, desires that need to be either fulfilled or tamed, and much more.

 Our complex lives often leave us constantly thinking of ways to fix our many problems so to improve the status quo of our lives.
 For most people, such willful behavior will do nothing but enhance their mental suffering and decrease their equanimity.
-For those of us who are anxious, our thoughts appear to never stop.
+And for those of us who are anxious, our worry thoughts appear to never end.

-For someone with a highly anxious mind, the arduous efforts I put forth to thwart my suffering did nothing but increase my misery.
-Mindfulness meditation practice or contemplative practice as it’s also sometimes referred to as can help you to regulate your emotions to a degree in which you may have once thought was impossible.
+For someone with a highly anxious mind, the arduous effort I put forth to thwart my suffering did nothing but increase my misery.
+Mindfulness meditation or contemplative practice as it’s also sometimes referred to as can help you to regulate your emotions to a degree in which you may have once thought was impossible.
 I hope you take relief in knowing that the more you practice being mindful or being in the present moment, and therefore learning how to meditate, the more adept you will be at coping with and relieving your anxiety.

 Learning the BASICS of Mindfulness Meditation

-You can focus on the way it feels as your chest rises and falls with each passing breath, noticing the temperature of the cool air entering your nostrils and the warm air existing them, or simply following the breath as it makes its journey through your nose, filling your lungs, only to then be expelled seconds later.
+You can use mindfulness meditation by focusing on the way it feels as your chest rises and falls with each passing breath, noticing the temperature of the cool air entering your nostrils and the warm air existing them, or simply following the breath as it makes its journey through your nose, filling your lungs, only to then be expelled seconds later.
 This practice can be done for 5 mins, 10 mins, 30 mins, an hour, or longer.

-Although such silent meditation is certainly beneficial and is encouraged, it is not necessary to accrue the benefits I’ve been describing to you.
-Where the magic truly happens is when you use these skills during stressful situations via the use of your 5 major senses: touch, hearing, sight, taste, and smell.
+The magic truly happens when you use these mindfulness meditation skills during stressful situations via the use of your 5 major senses: touch, hearing, sight, taste, and smell.
 Doing this is one of the best ways on how to meditate.

 It is through these senses that you are able to observe the world around you and it is these observations that will allow you to be anchored into the present moment, free from being lost in thought.
-Before I explain how you can use each of your senses to remain mindfully present and not mindlessly lost in thought, I will first talk about the vital importance of being nonjudgmental or objective during your meditation practice.
+Before I explain how to meditate via your senses with mindfulness meditation, I will first talk about the vital importance of being nonjudgmental or objective during your mindfulness meditation practice.

 It doesn’t matter how trivial the object of attention is, whether it be mindfully noticing the points of contact as your body rests in a chair or the way your chest rises and falls with each passing breath, judging your experience as “good” or “bad” is the best way to ensure that your mind will go down the rabbit hole of discursive thought, only to prolong your suffering, regardless of how miniscule that suffering may be.
 Why is this the case?